Trump pardons Flynn despite guilty plea in Russia probe

 “The President’s enablers have constructed an elaborate narrative in which Trump and Flynn are victims and the Constitution is subject to the whims of the president," House Judiciary Committee Chair Jerry Nadler said in a statement.
 “Americans soundly rejected this nonsense when they voted out President Trump. ”

-That former judge, John Gleeson, said that the Justice Department's dismissal request was an abuse of power and that its grounds for dropping the case were ever-evolving and “patently pretextual.”
+That former judge, John Gleeson, called the Justice Department's dismissal request an abuse of power and said its grounds for dropping the case were ever-evolving and “patently pretextual.”

-At a hearing in September, Powell told the judge that she had discussed the Flynn case with Trump but also said she did not want a pardon — presumably because she wanted him to be vindicated in the courts.
+At a hearing in September, Powell told Sullivan that she had discussed Flynn's case with Trump but also said she did not want a pardon — presumably because she wanted him to be vindicated in the courts.

-The pardon spares Flynn the possibility of any prison sentence, which Sullivan could potentially have imposed had he ultimately decided to reject the Justice Department's dismissal request.
+The pardon spares Flynn the possibility of any prison sentence, which Sullivan could potentially have imposed had he ultimately rejected the Justice Department's dismissal request.
 That request was made after a review of the case by a federal prosecutor from St. Louis who had been specially appointed by Attorney General William Barr.

-At issue in the case was an FBI interview of Flynn that took place in January 2017, days after Trump was inaugurated.
+At issue in the prosecution was an FBI interview of Flynn, days after Trump's inauguration, about a conversation he had during the presidential transition period with the then-Russian ambassador.

-The conversation alarmed the FBI, which at the time was investigating whether the Trump campaign and Russia had co-ordinated to sway the election's outcome.
+The conversation alarmed the FBI, which at the time was investigating whether the Trump campaign and Russia had co-ordinated to sway the election.
 In addition, White House officials were stating publicly that Flynn and Kislyak had not discussed sanctions, which the FBI knew was untrue.

-But last May, the Justice Department abruptly reversed its position in the case.
+Flynn was ousted from his position in February 2017 after news broke that Obama administration officials had warned the White House that Flynn had indeed discussed sanctions with Kislyak and was vulnerable to being blackmailed.
+He pleaded guilty months later to a false statement charge.

-It asserted the FBI had no basis to interview Flynn about Kislyak that any statements he may have made were not relevant to the FBI's broader counterintelligence probe, .
-It cited internal FBI notes showing that agents had planned to close out their investigation into Flynn weeks earlier.
+But last May, after years of defending the prosecution, the Justice Department abruptly reversed its position.

-Flynn was ousted from his position in February 2017 after news broke that he had indeed discussed sanctions with Kislyak and that former Obama administration officials had warned the White House that he could be vulnerable to blackmail.
+It asserted the FBI had no basis to interview Flynn about Kislyak and that any statements he made during the interview were not material to the FBI's broader counterintelligence probe.
+The department also pointed to internal FBI notes showing agents had planned to close out the investigation weeks before interviewing Kislyak.

-Flynn, of Middletown, Rhode Island, was among the first of the president's aides to admit guilt in Mueller's investigation and co-operated extensively for months.
-He provided such extensive co-operation that prosecutors did not recommend any prison time and suggested that they would be fine with probation.
+Flynn, of Middletown, Rhode Island, was among the first people charged in Mueller's investigation and provided such extensive co-operation that prosecutors did not recommend any prison time, leaving open the possibility of probation.

-After that, though, he hired new attorneys — including Powell, a conservative commentator and outspoken critic of Mueller's investigation — who took a far more confrontational stance to the government.
+After that, he hired new attorneys — including Powell, a conservative commentator and outspoken critic of Mueller's investigation — who took a far more confrontational stance to the government and had tried to withdraw his guilty plea.

 Eric Tucker, The Associated Press